 The cables hold the project bulk.
 No aching limbs after a long day of knitting!

-This method is the same as when you knit on straight needles.
-No need to join the round, cast on and knit.
+This method is the same as when you knit on straights.
+No need to join the round, cast on, and knit.
 Work from the left to right needle as usual, and switch hands when you reach the end of the row.

 Continue and repeat as many times as needed.